accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/13.10/annexe.md

 There are two types of special case management:

-- The criterion only applies to functionalities implemented by the site author.
+- The criterion only applies to features implemented by the site author.
 It does not therefore apply to actions required by the user agent or the operating system;
 - The criterion does not apply to functions that require a complex gesture to be performed (for example, drawing a signature).